shivannis/xandr-docs-public/xandr-docs/articles/data-providers/xandr-s-bidders.md

 ---
 title: Xandr's Bidders
-description: In this article, learn how Bidders receive full details of every auction on the bid request. ms.custom: data-providers ms.date: 10/28/2023
+description: In this article, learn how Bidders receive full auction information on their bid request. ms.custom: data-providers ms.date: 10/28/2023
 ---